Kate Forbes

+Early life and career

 Early life

 Kate Elizabeth Forbes was born in Dingwall in Ross and Cromarty, Scotland on 6 April 1990.
 She is the eldest of four siblings: her mother is a teacher and her father is an accountant.
-Her parents were missionaries for the Free Church of Scotland.
+Her parents were missionaries for the evangelical Free Church of Scotland.
 She spent her early years in the village of Marybank, where her parents ran a small business.
-At the age of four, Forbes moved to India for three years, where her father worked for various religious charities to provide healthcare to people who could not afford it.
-Forbes' father later studied a PhD in the Indian Stock Exchange and managed hospitals, relying on charitable donations because he made no income.
+At an early age, Forbes moved to India for three years, where her father worked for various religious charities to provide healthcare to people who could not afford it.
+Forbes' father later studied for a PhD in the Indian Stock Exchange and managed hospitals, relying on charitable donations because he made no income.

+Education

 She returned to Scotland and was taught in a Scottish Gaelic school, where she became fluent in the language.
 She returned to India when she was ten and studied at Woodstock School in the foothills of the Himalayas.
 Forbes returned to Scotland, this time in Glasgow, at the age of 15 where she attended a secondary school in the city before moving back to the Highlands to finish her schooling at Dingwall Academy.

-Forbes attended Selwyn College in the University of Cambridge, graduating with a Bachelor of Arts in History in 2011.
+Forbes attended Selwyn College, Cambridge, graduating with a Bachelor of Arts in History in 2011.
 She then studied at the University of Edinburgh, where she gained a Master of Science in Diaspora and Migration History in 2013.